This post may contain affiliate links. See our affiliate disclaimer here.

 Driving

-But for the most part, driving customs in France are similar to anywhere in America.
+But for the most part, driving customs in France are similar to those in America.
 You’ll see speed limit signs (in kilometers), you’ll pass slower traffic on the right, and you’ll stay within the lines of your lane while driving.
 You wouldn’t think I would need to add that last one, but if you cross into Italy, you’ll immediately find that the lines on the road mean nothing to Italians.
 They drive where they please!
-You’ll find cars half parked in the lane, half parked on the sidewalk all over France, but they do at least stay in their lane while driving.

-Related: Planning an RV Trip in Italy
+Related: Planning a Camping Trip in Italy

 Toll Roads

-Often, you’ll grab a toll ticket when you enter the road and will hang onto it until you exit or until you come across a toll plaza.
-You can easily pay with credit card—often using tap to pay—and if your French is rusty, press the British flag icon to switch the toll machine to English.
-More rarely, you’ll come to a toll booth with a set fee and a person in the booth.
-For example, the tunnel in the Alps that connects France to Italy is manned and has a flat fee of around $60.
+Often, you’ll grab a toll ticket when you enter the toll road and hang onto it until you exit or come across a toll plaza.
+You can easily pay with a credit card—often using tap to pay—and if your French is rusty, press the British flag icon to switch the toll machine to English.

 The toll roads will offer many rest stops, known as aires, where you can refuel, grab food, have a picnic, or even let kids play on the playground.
 (If you’re looking for a taste of home, you’ll often see McDonald’s and Starbucks at aires.)